level23/nagios-cloudwatch-metrics/README.md

                      By default we will raise a critical alert when the value is outside the given range.
 You can start the range with an @ sign to change this logic.
 We then will alert when the value is inside the range.
                      See below for some examples.

+    --default="x"    When no data points are returned, it could be because there is no data.
+By default this script will return the nagios state UNKNOWN.
+You could also supply a default value here (like 0).
+In that case we will work with that value when no data points are returned.

 Example threshold values: